zmorehouse/gradshow/README.md

-# gradshow
+# Gradshow
 An assignment focused on redesigning and developing the ANU Gradshow website.
+Currently a work in progress.